pachyderm/examples/housing-prices-intermediate/README.md

 ### Split Pipeline
 Split the input `csv` files into train and test sets.
 As we new data is added, we will always have access to previous versions of the splits to reproduce experiments and test results.

 Both the `split` pipeline and the `data_analysis` pipeline take the `csv_data` as input but have no dependencies on each other.
-Pachyderm is able to recognize this and can run each pipeline simultaneously, scaling them horizontally.
+Pachyderm is able to recognize this.
+It can run each pipeline simultaneously, scaling each horizontally.

 ### Regression Pipeline
 To train the regression model using scikit-learn.
 In our case, we will train a Random Forest Regressor ensemble.
 After splitting the data into features and targets (`X` and `y`), we can fit the model to our parameters.
 Once the model is trained, we will compute our score (r^2) on the test set.